Laforeta/PEROist/README.md

 ----

-# Currently working components:
+### Currently working components:

 oneclick.bat: Hassle-free upscaling of in-game graphical assets contained in .swf files.

 autogen.bat: Automatically generate mod packs.

-bump.bat: Bumps or updates the "Last-Modified" metadata of .hack.swf and .hack.mp3 files to fix weirdness of some cache managers.

-# Features in development:

 inigen.bat: Interactive generator of .config.ini files to facilitate mod creation.

-download.cmd: Download game assets directly from game servers

-# Planned features
+bump.bat: Updates the "Last-Modified" metadata of .hack.swf and .hack.mp3 files to fix weirdness of some cache managers.

+download.cmd: Game asset downloader and updater.

+### Features in development:

 PEROist launcher: One unified interface to access all features and streamline mod generating process.